jwnfld3/group-policy/README.md

 ---

-### 6. (Optional) Map Network Drives via Group Policy

-> **Definition**: *Group Policy Preferences (GPP)* can automatically map drives based on user group membership.

-1. Open **Group Policy Management Console (GPMC)**
-2. Create Group Policy Object (GPO): `MapDeptDrives`
-3. Go to:
-   `User Configuration > Preferences > Windows Settings > Drive Maps`
-4. Add mapped drive:
-   - **Location**: `\\SERVERNAME\DeptShares\IT`
-   - **Label**: `IT Share`
-   - **Action**: Update
-5. Under **Common > Item-level targeting**, add:
-   - **Security Group = IT_Group**

-This maps network drives dynamically based on group membership.

----

-### 7. (Optional) Clean Up

-> **Definition**: Cleaning up removes temporary objects and ensures a tidy environment.

-- Delete test users, groups, or Group Policy Objects (GPOs)
-- Remove test folders or permissions

-This maintains a clean and secure Active Directory (AD) environment.

----

 ## Conclusion

 This guide demonstrated how to manage group-based access control in Active Directory (AD) using Windows Server 2022.
-By organizing users into security groups and assigning New Technology File System (NTFS) permissions accordingly, administrators at **JWNLD** can efficiently manage access to departmental resources while maintaining a secure and scalable environment.
+By organizing users into security groups accordingly, administrators at **JWNLD** can efficiently manage access to departmental resources while maintaining a secure and scalable environment.
 This approach improves consistency, simplifies onboarding, and aligns with enterprise security best practices.